MNaufaldi/COMP6573001-2021-Project/README.md

 # Frontend
 Frontend will be using React with axios that will connect to the backend.
 Despite having the create functions in the backend and query file, there are no features for that and it is solely for adding data manually through graphql interface.

-# Nginx
+# Docker and Kubernetes
-Nginx will reroute every request and modify the link towards the corresponding services.
-For example, the frontend will request to /api/(service)/graphql.
-The nginx will direct the request to the service and delete the /api/(service) part of the uri since it is no longer necessary.
+I am following the tutorial from [Udemy Link](https://www.udemy.com/course/docker-and-kubernetes-the-complete-guide/) Although this tutorial creates a project about fibonacci and a lot of the materials are deprecated.

 # MongoDb and graphql
 I am using mongo alongside graphql for this project.
 The main reason is that it doesn't require the structure that sql provides.
 There are 3 mongo databases which should be connected through the .env file following the example of sample.env.